ECTFE

 Ethylene chlorotrifluoroethylene, or ECTFE, is a popular copolymer material selection for protecting wires and cables in automotive and aerospace applications.
 This melt-processable material can be extruded as a drawn fiber for braiding over wires and cables for robust protection from chafing.
 ECTFE’s mechanical and electrical properties make this material well-suited to wiring applications.

-ECTFE can be sterilized via gamma irradiation and e-beam methods, and its highly smooth surface minimizes opportunities for potential growth of bacteria and other microbes on its surface.
+ECTFE can be sterilized via gamma irradiation and e-beam methods, and its highly smooth surface minimizes opportunities for the potential growth of bacteria and other microbes on its surface.
 ECTFE also has a lower water permeation than most fluoropolymers.

 For outdoor use, ECTFE shows superior durability against weathering with only slight changes to its properties over prolonged exposure to UV light and climate.
-ECTFE is hydrophobic forming an excellent water barrier, and this material is also weldable.
+ECTFE is hydrophobic, forming an excellent water barrier, and this material is also weldable.

 Zeus ECTFE products include extruded tubing and drawn fiber.
 ECTFE products offer good performance at a competitive price.